How To Turn An Owner-Run Business Into A Management-Run Business

 But culture is important.
 In many ways, culture is actually a combination of the process and priorities we mentioned earlier.
 If you’re going to set goals and regularly meet them, everyone involved needs to understand the company’s mission, vision, and values.

-“So what you need to do early on is you need to figure out who the leadership team is, and you need to have a little workshop with them and actually try to identify what is the culture of the company,” Hayden explains.
-“Most companies that have been around for a while, so this process doesn't take very long.”
+“So what you need to do early on is you need to figure out who the leadership team is, and you need to have a little workshop with them and actually try to identify the company's culture,” Hayden explains.
+“Most companies have been around for a while, so this process doesn't take very long.”

-Begin the workshop by writing out a list of what makes someone successful working at the company.
-Then describe the opposite of that.
+Begin the workshop by writing a list of what makes someone successful working at the company.
+Then, describe the opposite of that.
 These are the anti-outcomes.
-They are the traits that someone might have that would make them incredibly unsuccessful.
-Then look for any commonalities.
-This will lead everyone to understand what is necessary to be successful at the business.
+They are the traits someone might have that would make them incredibly unsuccessful.
+Then, look for any commonalities.
+This will lead everyone to understand what is necessary to be successful in the business.

 You should also look to the outbound owner.
 In most instances of an owner-operated business, their DNA has seeped into the company’s culture.
 These combined processes – identifying what success means and understanding the previous owner – will help you identify the culture.
-Then you need to talk to the group and come to a collective agreement on how to explicitly state that culture.
+Then you need to talk to the group and agree on how to explicitly state that culture.

 For example, at Acquira, our culture is based around our core values of S.E.R.V.E.
 They are the non-negotiable values that govern everything we do because we believe true leadership is in the service of your stakeholders.

-The culture you define will help you set the company’s priorities, which will help you define its processes, which will determine how you use your resources.
+The culture you define will help you set the company’s priorities, which will help you define its processes and determine how you use your resources.

 Financial Education

 It’s important when building out your leadership team to consider the financial literacy of your employees.
-As you transition toward a management-run company, there will be a lot of education required, according to Hayden.
+According to Hayden, as you transition toward a management-run company, a lot of education will be required.
 This will require assembling the leadership team for some well-planned workshops where the information can be properly disseminated.

-“So [the workshops] will talk about resources, processes, and priorities.
-[That is] something that you have to teach,” says Hayden.
+“So [the workshops] will discuss resources, processes, and priorities.
+[That is] something you must teach,” says Hayden.

 Instilling financial literacy in your management team also requires transparency.
 You should share the company’s financials so they understand what is working and what isn’t.
-This will help to get buy-in from the team and allow them to set goals that will help the country move forward.
+This will help get the team's buy-in and allow them to set goals that will help the country move forward.

 Identifying Leaders